kevinchwong/rehearser-examples/README.md

 ```
 ---
 ### **3. Generate Interactions**:
-Generate mock objects using the interactions created in the previous step.
+Generate mock objects using the interactions created in the previous step:
 ```python
 # Apply patches to UserService and ProductService
 with patch(